 Partial Disability vs. Partial Benefit

+As mentioned above, SSDI does not pay benefits to an individual who is partially disabled.
+Essentially, there are no true partial SSI benefits.
 However, in certain cases, a person with a disability may receive a “partial benefit.”
 A partial benefit does not refer to your degree of disability, but rather to the amount of payments you receive.

 SSDI benefits can be reduced by:

 - State temporary disability benefits

 - State or local government benefits based on disability.